michaelHL/Notes/2017/11/interactive-and-login-shells.md

 ## 交互 Shells 和登录 Shells

+### 提出疑问

-有这么些关系 (摘自 [Interactive and Login Shells][gist-1]):
+> (摘自 [Interactive and Login Shells][gist-1]):

 - It doesn't seem like it's possible for there to be a login shell but not interactive.
 - Cron shell scripts are always non-login and non-interactive.
 - SSH shells are always login and interactive.
 - Subshells are always interactive but not login.
 - Shell scripts are always non-login and non-interactive.
 - Initial TTY shell should be login and interactive.

 Swtching users inside Linux involves creating subshells, can you elect to switch without logging in, or switch while simulate the logging in process.
 Note that logging in doesn't necessarily mean you need to enter passwords, nor that any password to be entered is possessed by the user you're logging into.

 Since `.bashrc` is read on interactive but not login, and `.bash_profile` is read on all login shells.
 People source the `.bashrc` in the `.bash_profile`, allowing you to set general configuration (that applies to all interactive shells) inside `.bashrc` but login specific configuration in `.bash_profile`.

+### 略加思索

 下面为具体的解释, 以及不同情况下启动脚本的加载顺序.
 (来自 [login/non-login and interactive/non-interactive shells][se-170493])